top of page

 It is not something that we, as a community, usually talk about, and as a result, it can be a very stressful time, but on this page Solace Family Funerals have provided a guide to help you through some of the legal, financial, and practical requirements following a death.
 Knowing what to do can relieve some stress from an already stressful situation.
 Here are some of the essential steps you'll need to take when a loved one dies.

 When your loved one dies in a hospital or nursing home, the staff will handle most of the formalities and advise you on what steps you need to take next.
 Most public and some private hospitals will have their own mortuary.
 Your loved one can be kept there until they are transferred by a funeral director.
 Solace Family Funerals like to pick up your loved one as a matter of priority and bring them into our care, where we continually monitor and care for them like a member of our own family.
+Smaller hospitals and most nursing homes are unlikely to have the facilities to care for your loved one, so it's important to decide in advance so you can arrange the transfer as soon as possible.

+If your loved ones death was expected, their doctor will most likely have guided you through the steps and prepared you for what to do next.
+You can call the doctor's surgery if they are open to ask them to visit as soon as possible.
+If your loved one doesn't have a regular GP, call the police or ambulance instead.
+A doctor is needed to examine your loved one and issue a Cause of Death Certificate.
+A funeral cannot be arranged until the doctor has created this certificate.
 If the death is unexpected or you aren't sure if your loved one has passed, call 000 immediately, ask for an ambulance, and explain the circumstances to them.
 Once the paramedics arrive, they will contact either your loved one's GP or the police.
 If the death was unexpected, not certain, suspicious, or the person did not have a regular GP, you must call the police.
 In some cases, a coroner may get involved to do a post mortem and determine the cause of death.
 Do not be alarmed that police need to attend.
 This is common procedure for an unexpected death, and they will liaise with the Coroner and complete necessary paperwork.

-Doctor's Certificate vs Death Certificate
+Doctor's Interim Death Certificate vs Death Certificate

 A doctor's certificate or Cause of Death is not the same as a Death Certificate.
 The difference is that the Death Certificate is issued by the Registry of Births, Deaths and Marriages in your state.
 The Death Certificate is the final piece of paperwork which is then used to finalise financial and estate responsibilities.